iccmr-plymouth/Quantum-BCI/README.md

 # Types of experiments
 Please check the [experiments](https://github.com/satvik-venkatesh/Quantum-BCI/tree/main/experiments) folder.
-You will find two types of experiments --- (1) Open / Closed (OC) (2) Aroused / Relaxed (AR).

 ## Open / Closed (OC)
 As mentioned above, data.csv contains the raw EEG + ground truth labels.
-Here, I am opening and closing my eyes to alter my mental state.
-In data_alpha.csv, you will see that the calculated output matches the ground truth to a good extent.
+Here, I am altering my mental state.
+In data_alpha.csv, you will see a basic calculation using threshold-dependent values for alpha power without the machine learning.

-## Aroused / Relaxed (AR)
-Here, I do not focus on opening or closing my eyes.
-I am directly altering my mental state by becoming more active or relaxing.
-As you can see in data_alpha.csv, our threshold-based outputs are not great.
-Perhaps, machine learning might improve the performance of the system.

 # Data preprocessing
 Before performing analysis on EEG, please apply a notch filter of 50 Hz and a bandpass filter (perhaps, from 2 to 30Hz).
 The filtering has been done in the [alpha_offline_expt.py](https://github.com/satvik-venkatesh/Quantum-BCI/blob/main/alpha_offline_expt.py) file.
 Please read through line 156 to 183 that contain the code for filtering.
 I have used a Python package called [biosppy.signals.eeg](https://github.com/PIA-Group/BioSPPy/blob/212c3dcbdb1ec43b70ba7199deb5eb22bcb78fd0/biosppy/signals/eeg.py).
 [Here](https://biosppy.readthedocs.io/en/stable/biosppy.signals.html#biosppy-signals-eeg) is the documentation for the Python package.
 It was useful to extract alpha and beta frequency bands, which can be used as feastures for your machine learning algorithm.